aws-samples/spark-on-aws-lambda/README.md

 **Note :** Updates are required if JAVA_HOME and version have changed.

 #### spark-scripts
-<p>Spark-scripts folder will contain all the pyspark scripts for various target framework integration like Apache HUDI, Apache Iceberg and Delta lake table.</p>
+<p>Spark-scripts folder will contain all the pyspark scripts for various target framework integration like Apache HUDI, Apache Iceberg and Delta lake table.
+Note : Please specifiy S3a file path for all the input and output locations</p>

 ##### sample-spark-script-csv-to-hudi-table.py
 <p> This script is a PySpark script that can be used to read a CSV file from an S3 location, add a timestamp column to it, and write it to a Hudi table in another Amazon S3 location.
 The script is designed to be run on AWS Lambda, and it includes configuration settings for running PySpark in a serverless environment.
 The script can be customized by setting environment variables and modifying the configuration settings to meet the specific needs of your PySpark application.</p>